ehmatthes/django-simple-deploy/docs/unit_tests/running_unit_tests.md

 - `pytest -x`
     - This is identical to `pytest --exitfirst`, which stops after the first failing test.
 This is especially helpful when diagnosing unit test failures.
+    - A number of ways to run `pytest` are described in [How to invoke pytest](https://docs.pytest.org/en/latest/how-to/usage.html).